 Don’t wait to get started!
 Call our Chicago social security disability attorneys to schedule a free consultation today, our team is ready to fight for you!

 Here, we’ve provided a very brief overview of SSDI benefits and eligibility for these benefits.
 Each case is unique, and it is always in your best interests to meet with an experienced attorney to discuss your particular options.

-At Woodruff Johnson & Evans, we can assist you with all aspects of your SSDI claim and related issues, including, but not limited to:
+At Woodruff Johnson & Evans Law Offices, we can assist you with all aspects of your SSDI claim and related issues, including, but not limited to:

 Initial consultations with our Social Security Disability lawyers in Chicago are free, and you do not have to pay attorneys’ fees until we successfully recover benefits on your behalf.
 We understand how difficult it can be to be unable to work due to a disability.
 Our goal is to help you secure the full, fair benefits you are owed.
 Remember, if you have earned enough work credits and your disability meets Social Security requirements, you are entitled to receive SSDI benefits.
 A rejected claim does not mean that you have to give up.
 Trust our team to advocate for you.
 Read our Social Security Disabilities FAQ’s for more information.